dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts API/Using-Payouts-API.md

 {{< tab tabNum="2" >}}
 <br>

 As mentioned before, the `payee.bankaccount` object should not be present in the request.
-Therefore, when using _Instant Bank Transfers_ it must be sent as follows:
+Therefore, when using _InstantPayment_ it must be sent as follows:

 **Brazil: From USD to BRL:**
 {{< highlight json >}}